 1. Determine What You Need

 Before interviewing any coach, determine what your needs are.
-This would entail elements like communication, coaching style, feedback and others.
+This would entail elements like communication, coaching style, and feedback.
 Do you need daily feedback on every workout or are you OK with weekly reviews?
-Is email and texting good enough or do you want scheduled phone calls?
-Some athletes need a coach to be their constant cheerleader while others want more of hardlined, tough approach.
-The point is to do some self examination first.
-Decide what motivates you and what need from your coach to have a strong and successful relationship.
+Are email and texting good enough or do you want scheduled phone calls?
+Some athletes need a coach to be their constant cheerleader while others want more of a hardened, tough approach.
+The point is to do some self-examination first.
+Decide what motivates you and what you need from your coach to have a strong and successful relationship.

-This step takes time to do correctly.
+This step takes time.
 Unless you live in an area with access to multiple coaches, chances are you will be working with your coach remotely.
-Of course you can turn to the internet and search for coaches online.
-There are several coaching directories you can use on USA Cycling, USA Triathlon and of course, TrainingPeaks.
+Of course, you can turn to the internet and search for coaches online.
+There are several coaching directories you can use on USA Cycling, USA Triathlon, and, of course, TrainingPeaks.

 Many athletes look for certifications from National Governing Bodies like USA Triathlon or USA Cycling.
-Certifications are a good sign, but are by no means the only way to determine a coach’s abilities.
+Certifications are a good qualification but are by no means the only way to determine a coach’s abilities.
 If you like the scientific side of training, you may want to look for a coach with a degree in exercise physiology.
-Of course, letters after a name is not the only form of qualification.
-Look to see if they have coached other athletes similar to yourself.
-If you want to reach the top of the podium you’ll want to find a coach that has worked with elite athletes while athletes just getting started would be better off with a coach that specializes in beginning athletes.
-The same is true for junior or masters athletes.

-Hiring a coach is one of the most beneficial steps you can take to improve.
-For athletes that find the process a bit overwhelming, the TrainingPeaks Coach Match Service is another great option.
-A qualified coach with the right background and communication skills will give you a focused plan, expert instruction and feedback to help you reach your goals.
+Hiring a coach is one of the most beneficial steps you can take to improve your performance.
+For athletes who find the process a bit overwhelming, the TrainingPeaks Coach Match Service is an excellent option for narrowing down search results.
+A qualified coach with the right background and communication skills will give you a focused plan, expert instruction, and feedback to help you reach your goals.